 What you’ll need for your work from home job

-Working remotely from home can be a lonely affair, so you might consider joining social groups through sites like Meetup.com.
+Some people find working remotely from home a lonely affair, so you might consider joining social groups through sites like Meetup.com.

 Why use a virtual office?

 There’s never been a better time to make the move into remote work.
-As companies continue to embrace more flexible ways of working, the number of vacancies multiply.
-Yet although there are many upsides to telecommuting, it’s worth thinking about whether or not you’re self-motivated enough to really make it work.
+As companies continue to embrace more flexible ways of working, the number of remote job opportunities look set to continue growing.